project-ocre/project-ocre.github.io/docs/reference/apis/container-api/timers.md

 ```

 Each timer is assigned a unique ID between `1` and `MAX_TIMERS`, which is used to reference the timer in all operations after creation.
 The timer handle is an opaque identifier that abstracts the underlying timer implementation.

-### Execution Environment

-All timer functions have an internal `wasm_exec_env_t` parameter that is used by the Ocre runtime.
-This parameter is NOT needed when calling these functions from within a container.
-Container applications should omit this parameter.

 ---